Cheap car rental in Ireland?

 - Make sure the rental agency has your flight number and time of arrival.
-If the plane is delayed, they may give away your vehicle after a two hour wait.
-We were delayed but fortunately, the rental desk was in the airport so they were aware of our delay.
+If the plane is delayed, they may give away your vehicle after a two-hour wait.
+We were delayed but fortunately, the rental desk was at the airport so they were aware of our delay.

 - Pack very light most small cars here will only fit two carryon bags in the boot (trunk).
 If there’s only two of you that’s okay excess luggage will fit on the back seat.

 - Make copies of your reservation and the total cost you expect to pay and take them with you.